skybet/canvass/README.md

 You build an experiment by defining when and what different groups of users experience when using your application.

-It currently integrates with [Qubit](http://www.qubit.com/) for traffic allocation and data tracking, but it's possible to write your own integration if you use a different a/b testing platform.
+It currently optionally integrates with [Qubit](http://www.qubit.com/) for traffic allocation and data tracking, but it's possible to write your own integration if you use a different a/b testing platform.

 ## Features

  - Easy interface for defining and running experiments
  - Integrates with Qubit
- - Preview mode to let you control experiments when developing and testing.
+ - Preview mode to let you control experiments when developing and testing

 ## Install

-`npm install canvass` // TODO get new package name, this is already taken
+`npm install canvass`

 ## Usage